-ARC’s artistic policy is to present work that is contemporary and relevant.
+ARC’s artistic policy is to provide creative activity and cultural experiences that are contemporary and relevant.
 We want to show work that helps us understand and enjoy the world as it is today.
 We want to look forward, to excite you about the future.

-We prefer to work with artists and companies during the development of work.
-This enables us to find ways of engaging audiences alongside the creative process, before presenting the final show.
-This means we tend not to book touring work unless we have had a relationship with the show during its development.
+We prefer to work with artists and companies during the development of work, as this enables us to find ways of engaging audiences alongside the creative process, before presenting the final show.
+This means we are unlikely to be interested in booking a finished, touring piece of work.

-We don’t present or support work based around classic texts or adaptations, or that has historical themes.
-The majority of our programme is set in the modern day.
+We are not interested in work based around classic texts or adaptations, or that has historical themes, as the vast majority of our programme is set in the modern day.

 Ultimately, we present work we are passionate about, so there are exceptions to everything.

 We select artists and companies to work with based on the content and style of their work as well as their practice.
 We identify people to work with by attending festivals and showcases, meeting artists, watching recorded footage, listening to recommendations and seeing as many performances as we can, either in person or online.
 We also run open calls for specific projects and commissions, and are introduced to artists by our partners.

 ARC Getaways are another way we get to know new artists.

 Our core programme is usually planned around 12-24 months ahead.
 If you are interested in being part of our programme, please email details to Annabel Turpin at the earliest stage of developing your work.

 If you are an artist making performance work, you can find out more about asking for support here.

 ARC is committed to sharing the exciting, diverse, and intersectional work of disabled artists in our programme and ensuring that our activities are accessible to disabled participants and audiences.